-We have received a number of queries from members wanting to know if company directors – particularly those running family businesses and those with personal service companies (PSCs) can be furloughed.
+We received a number of queries at the launch of the scheme from members wanting to know if company directors – particularly those running family businesses and those with personal service companies (PSCs) could be furloughed.
 These individuals often receive a modest salary and take the rest of their income as dividends.
 While some may consider themselves effectively self-employed, they are not actually self-employed from a legal perspective, and are not eligible for the Self-Employed Income Support Scheme.

 Firstly, many directors in small owner-managed businesses have their salary paid on an annual basis.
 The Treasury Direction of 15 April requires that, for an employee (including a director) to qualify for the scheme, they must have been on the payroll at 19 March 2020 and have received a payment in the 2019/20 tax year.
 This means that a payment to the director must have been notified to HMRC via RTI on or before 19 March 2020.
-In practice, many annual salaries will not have been run by that date, so these directors will be unable to claim under the scheme.
+In practice, many annual directors' salaries had not been run by that date, so these directors were unable to claim under the mark I scheme and, accordingly, could not access the mark II scheme.

-Secondly, director(s) must consider carefully what work they can do while on furlough under the mark I scheme, given that any company has ongoing statutory obligations with which it must comply.
+Secondly, director(s) seeking furlough under the mark I scheme had to consider carefully what work they could do while on furlough, given that any company has ongoing statutory obligations with which it must comply.

 Companies with two or more directors could choose to furlough some, but not all of their directors, leaving those remaining in work to carry out on their normal duties and ensure that the company’s statutory duties are complied with.

-If a director is furloughed under the scheme this should be documented and HMRC’s guidance recommends that, in addition to confirming in writing to the director concerned, that the decision is formally adopted as a decision of the company and noted in the company records.
+If a director was furloughed under the mark I scheme this should have been documented.
+HMRC’s guidance recommends that, in addition to confirming in writing to the director concerned, that the decision was formally adopted as a decision of the company and noted in the company records.